ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-scaling.md

 You can also scale out the compute capacity by ordering new hosts and creating a new cluster.
 You must add manually the hosts to create the cluster and provision the required VLAN interfaces to the hosts for VMkernel adapters.

-This method allows achieving as follows:
+This method allows achieving the following tasks:

 * Creating an additional, separate cluster in the environment.
-* Segregating management workloads from application workloads physically and logically.
+* Separating management workloads from application workloads physically and logically.
-* Segregating workloads based on other characteristics, for example, Microsoft® SQL database cluster.
+* Separating workloads based on other characteristics, for example, Microsoft® SQL database cluster.
 * Deploying applications in highly available topologies.

 ## Adding more sites